MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

     -   **Gen. Prod.
 Posting Group**: **Services**
     -   **GST Prod.
 Posting Group**: **GST 25**

-6. Choose the **OK**  button to save the changes.
+6. Close the page.

 In the next procedure, you create a job journal batch for Tricia in order to post her usage.

 ### <a name="to-create-a-job-journal-batch"></a>To create a Job Journal batch